FailAcademy/learning/wdp-vancouver/_slides/week-05/02-intro-to-es2015.md

 The "ES" in ES6, ES2015 etc. stands for ECMAScript, named after the standards oganization Ecma International.
 JavaScript is the most popular implementation of ECMAScript, and is what we'll be using.

-ES2015 is a dynamic label used to reference the **next** version of ECMAScript coming out - the intention is that these updates will be made annually.
+ES.Next is a dynamic label used to reference the **next** version of ECMAScript coming out - the intention is that these updates will be made annually.

 ---